SuyogVyas/Income-Classifier/README.md

 The Objective is to:
           Simplify the data system by reducing the number of variables to be studied, without sacrificing too much of accuracy.
 Such a system would help Subsidy Inc. In planning subsidy outlay,monitoring and preventing misuse

+# Requirements
+There are some general library requirements for the project.
+The general requirements are as follows.

+numpy
+scikit-learn
+pandas
+matplotlib
+seaborn

+Note: It is recommended to use Anaconda distribution of Python.